 Please Note: Grant assistance through either the Chaplain’s Fund or the Fuel Assistance Program is considered taxable income and as such will be recorded as imputed employee income to ensure federal, state, Medicare and social security taxation.
 Also, applicants must have worked at the College for a minimum of one year to be eligible for assistance from the Chaplain’s Fund.

+The Chaplain's Fund is a benefit available to regular part-time and full-time employees.
 To apply for assistance from the Chaplain's Fund, please fill out the application form and financial worksheet below and contact the Scott Center for Spiritual and Religious Life at 443-5626, or email email@example.com.

 The Chaplain's Fund has been in existence since 1992.
 It exists to issue one-time grants or loans to employees who are facing unforeseen financial emergencies.
 Funds are issued to the employee's creditors/vendors, rather than directly to the employee.